Fútbol in Buenos Aires: Soccer Tickets & Stadium Tours

 The game itself was a great experience and I’m glad we were with locals who knew there way around the stadium.

-I recommend reading the reviews and comparing options when picking your game.
+Each game was different because the local fan themselves creates the experience so I recommend reading the reviews and comparing options when picking your game.

 Also, don’t ignore the “smaller” teams.